-Central Florida Zoo and Botanical Gardens is on the edge of Lake Monroe in Sanford, Florida.
+Central Florida Zoo and Botanical Gardens are on the edge of Lake Monroe in Sanford, Florida.

 Because of its location, the family-friendly tourist attraction is also referred to as Sanford Zoo.